APIvahnenko/apivahnenko/README.md

-- 🔭 I’m currently working on a website portfolio project for my friend
+🔭 I’m currently working on a website portfolio project for my friend

-- 🌱 I’m currently learning MLOps and backend design
+🌱 I’m currently learning MLOps and backend design

-- 👯 I’m looking to collaborate on data projects to do with energy, economy, or health
+👯 I’m looking to collaborate on data projects to do with energy, economy, or health

-- 🤔 I’m looking for help with website content management systems
+🤔 I’m looking for help on how to implement a website content management systems

-- 💬 Ask me about Ukraine, wind turbines vs solar panels, infectious disease outbreak simulations
+💬 Ask me about Ukraine, wind turbines vs solar panels, infectious disease outbreak simulations

-- 😄 Pronouns: she/her
+😄 Pronouns: she/her

-- ⚡ Fun fact: I love climbing, hiking, and spending time in nature + painting with watercolors (still learning to use Procreate)
+⚡ Fun fact: I love climbing, hiking, and spending time in nature + painting with watercolors (still learning to use Procreate)

 ### Background